letizia-sorrentino/recipe-app-backend/README.md

-## Love Food App Backend
+## Recipe App Backend

-Created using Node.js and Express.js, this project serves as the backend of the [Love Food recipe app](https://lovefoodapp.co.uk/).
+Created using Node.js and Express.js, this project serves as the backend of the [Love Food App](https://lovefoodapp.co.uk/).

 Love Food enables users to store recipes sourced from the Spoonacular API.
 More information about the front end is available in the [project repository](https://github.com/letizia-sorrentino/recipe-app-project).